RUNONHEART PERSONAL TRAINING Fitness and nutrition

 Eric Wellman, director of the Lincoln-Way Central Marching Knights, first utilized the Boot Camp For Bands during the summer of 2009.

 [Michele French Sorrentino-Poole] "The addition of a physical circuit to our marching band has been extremely beneficial to our students," Wellman said.
 "They are carrying themselves better, have more energy later in the year and in shows, and have more physical ability to play their instruments well.
 I have had positive comments from not only the students, but also their private teachers as well, in particular to the amount of air they are now able to use when performing on their instrument."

 My goal is to make a life-long difference in the lives of the students I train.
 Over the years I have run into students who have graduated from high school and gone on in their lives.
 When I catch up with them, their stories are always positive.
 Recently I met a former student who had graduated from college.
 He was back at home seeking employment as a band teacher at his local junior high school, and he was preparing to run his first marathon!
 These individual stories move me.
 It's WHY I'm a trainer.
 Because at the end of the day I have helped people become better versions of themselves.
 It's very rewarding.

 About the Author: Michel Sorrentino-Poole is a Certified Personal Trainer who currently lives in Illinois.
 She is a lifelong runner and she operates her own training business, Runonheart Personal Training.
 She currently trains onsite in Illinois, Wisconsin and and can create individualized programs nationwide.

 Copyright 2010 Marching.com.
 All rights reserved.
 This material may not be published or redistributed without permission.

-* uPDATE: mICHELE IS MARRIED LIVES WITH HER HUSBAND rOD AND THEIR CHILDREN IN RACINE, WI.
+* uPDATE: mICHELE IS MARRIED LIVES WITH HER HUSBAND rOD IN RACINE, WI.